textpattern/textpattern.github.io/development/textpattern-source-code-repositories.md

 category: Development
 published: true
 title: Textpattern source code repositories
-description: All Textpattern code reposistories are now maintained at GitHub and collectively detailed here for documentation convenience.
+description: All Textpattern code repositories are maintained at GitHub and collectively detailed here for documentation convenience.
 ---

 # Textpattern source code repositories

-All Textpattern code repositories are now maintained at GitHub and collectively detailed here for documentation convenience.
+All Textpattern code repositories are maintained at GitHub and collectively detailed here for documentation convenience.

 On this page: